main street townhouse

 Updated Oct 18, 2020

-This project is very special and we are particularly excited to share it with you.
-It was through this project that made me pursue a new career in interior design.
+This project is very special, and we are particularly excited to share it with you.
+It was through this project that I made a career change when I was forty years old and pursued my undiscovered passion in interior design.

 The tiny room that changed my life